nazarukiv/FameLink/README.md

 ## Contact

-For any inquiries or questions, feel free to contact us at [nazaruk7649@ukr.net](mailto:nazaruk7649@ukr.net).
+For any inquiries or questions, feel free to contact me at [nazaruk7649@ukr.net](mailto:nazaruk7649@ukr.net).